sxwxbxr/CashTrack/docs/LOCAL_INSTALLATION.md

 npm install
 ```

+> Using pnpm instead of npm?
+After `pnpm install`, run `pnpm approve-builds better-sqlite3` so the native SQLite bindings are compiled on pnpm 9+ before starting the app.

 The install step generates PWA icons (via the `postinstall` script) and installs the platform-specific tooling needed for packaging.

 ## 2. Configure environment variables